pbs/django-atris/README.rst

 django-atris
 ============

-Django-atris stores a snapshot of each tracked model on create/ update/delete operations.
+Django-atris stores a snapshot of each tracked model on create/update/delete operations.

 Snapshots are available in a global form as well.

 This app requires:

-- Django>=1.10:
+- Django >= 1.10:
-    - for Django < 1.9      please use django-atris <1.0.0
+    - for Django < 1.9      please use django-atris < 1.0.0
-    - for Django < 1.10     please use django-atris <1.2.0
+    - for Django < 1.10     please use django-atris < 1.2.0
-    - for Django > 2.0.0    please use django-atris >1.2.1
+    - for Django > 2.0.0    please use django-atris > 1.2.1
 - Postgresql
+- Python:
-- Python>=2.7 or Python>=3.4 (after Django 2)
+    - for django-atris < 2.0.0  please use Python >= 2.7 or Python >= 3.4 (after Django 2)
+    - for django-atris >= 2.0.0 please use Python >= 3.6

 Integration guide
 -----------------